rsksmart/bitcoin-scaling-hackathon/MAPX/README.md

 • Transferable vouchers.
 Traditional E- vouchers are often restricted to the person intended.
 Oftentimes, these vouchers are left unspent due to neglect,resulting in wastage.• Non-perishability.
 Traditional physical vouchers are susceptible to damage , making them a hassle to store.
 NFT vouchers are stored digitally in the player’s wallet,making them non-perishable

-• Transparent.
-Using the XDCand Filecoin blockchain, NFTs minted can be traced and observed by everyone XDC BLOCKCHAIN

 #### Architecture

 <img src='./screenshot/arch.jpg' />